source-repo/use-reactive/README.md

 State modifications can be saved to a history with support for `undo`, `redo`, `revert` and `snapshot` / `restore`.

-Additionally, a companion React context is available for sharing reactive state across a component hierarchy—see [createReactiveStore](#createReactiveStore) below.
+A companion React context is available for sharing reactive state effectively across a component hierarchy—see [createReactiveStore](#createReactiveStore) below.

 ```tsx
 const [state] = useReactive(